Atom Interferometer Tests of Dark Matter: Dark Matter Interaction Rates in Atom Interferometers

 \subsubsection{Phase}

+The limits of this subsection apply to both matter interferometers and cold atomic clouds.
 As mentioned above, the phase effect relies on anistropy of the DM flux.
 Thus, we must include the Earth's velocity, $v_e$, when calculating the phase effect.
 This gives a phase rate of:

-Since the presence of the $v_e$ term in Eqn.~\ref{eqn:vmin}~promotes the integrand to an odd function, the dark matter flux anistropy is critical for obtaining a non-zero rate.
+Since the presence of the $v_e$ term in Eqn.~\ref{eqn:vmin}~promotes the integrand to an odd function, the dark matter flux anisotropy is critical for obtaining a non-zero rate.

 We now analyze the behavior of the rate in the limit of different DM masses.
 As in the decoherence case, we discuss limits in the context of two mediator scenarios, shown in Figures~\ref{fig:results} \& \ref{fig:results_fixedmphi}: where $m_\phi$ is some constant ratio of $m_\chi$, and where $m_\phi$ is fixed to some value.